kroshu/kinect_ros/README.md

 The driver connects the Sunrise Fast Robot Interface with ROS.
 To start the simulation an Office PC is needed, while the ROS nodes should be run on a Linux machine.
 The Sunrise Workbench application is needed to configure the simulation (install, synchronize and set T1 in OfficeMode), but is only for visualisation purposes during the simulation.
 To be able to execute faster movements, the T2 mode must be set in the WorkBench.

 ### The structure of the driver nodes
 The system_manager node connects the robot_manager and robot_contol nodes and stops them if necessary (more on that later).
 The robot_manager node handles and configures the connection to the Sunrise FRI, while the robot_control sends the necessary commands to the robot.
 The joint_controller is necessary to enforce the joint, velocity and effort limits of the robot, otherwise a requested joint state too far away from the actual state would result in the stopping of the FRI session.
-The FRI has 4 states, commands are only executed, if the stateis 4.
+The FRI has 4 states, commands are only executed, if the state is 4.

 <p align="center">
 <img src="images/driver_node.jpg" width="600">